stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   118 Saltonstall St.,
     Arkham, Mass.,

-My dear Sir:&mdash;
+My dear Sir:--

-  I have read with great interest the   Brattleboro Reformer&rsquo;s   reprint (Apr.
-23, &rsquo;28) of your letter on the recent stories of strange bodies seen floating in our flooded streams last fall, and on the curious folklore they so well agree with.
-It is easy to see why an outlander would take the position you take, and even why &ldquo;Pendrifter&rdquo; agrees with you.
-That is the attitude generally taken by educated persons both in and out of Vermont, and was my own attitude as a young man (I am now 57) before my studies, both general and in Davenport&rsquo;s book, led me to do some exploring in parts of the hills hereabouts not usually visited.
+  I have read with great interest the   Brattleboro Reformer's   reprint (Apr.
+23, '28) of your letter on the recent stories of strange bodies seen floating in our flooded streams last fall, and on the curious folklore they so well agree with.
+It is easy to see why an outlander would take the position you take, and even why  "Pendrifter " agrees with you.
+That is the attitude generally taken by educated persons both in and out of Vermont, and was my own attitude as a young man (I am now 57) before my studies, both general and in Davenport's book, led me to do some exploring in parts of the hills hereabouts not usually visited.

   I was directed toward such studies by the queer old tales I used to hear from